hawkerboy7/de-builder/README.md

 # de-builder

-NOTE: Getting started doesn't work completely because you need a client-side build/js/app.js file which isn't made yet, so browserify dies.
+NOTE: You will need a client/js/app.js file to remove the Browserify warning.

 ## What is it?
 It is a __Live Development Environment__ (LDE).<br>